janwerkhoven/grunt-tandarts-bakker/README.md

 5. Open [http://localhost:9000/](http://localhost:9000/) in your browser

 #### Change log
-- 2015 Sep - Total rebuild with Grunt
+- 2015 Sep - Total rebuild in Grunt
 - 2013 Apr - First build in Joomla